-Angeles Institute, 4931 Paramount Blvd., Lakewood, California 90712 was chosen due to its location in south Los Angeles County.
-This location can serve the needs of Los Angeles County residents which are underrepresented in south Los Angeles County.
-Orange County residents may also find the location suitable for their education needs.
-The college is nearby to the 405, 710, 91 and 605 freeways, making it an accessible location for all students.
-The campus occupies approximately 2,320 sq ft of classroom and office space.
+Angeles Institute, moved to its location 11688 South Street, Artesia, California 90701 from its previous location of 4931 Paramount Blvd., Lakewood, California 90712 in January 2011.
+This site was chosen due to its location in south Los Angeles County.
+This location can serve the needs of Los Angeles & Orange County residents.
+The Institute is nearby to the 405, 710, 91 and 605 freeways, making it an accessible location for all students.
+The campus occupies approximately 7,724 sq ft of classroom and office space.
 The campus has ample parking.
 The classrooms are furnished appropriately with laboratory and instructional furniture for the type of work performed.